 What remains unclear to me is whether the building code applies to the construction of tiny houses.
 I have been told by tiny house owners from other states not to worry about the building code, that it's not meant to cover tiny houses.
 Is this true?

-For example, building codes impose minimum standards for the installation of electrical components in a house to make sure those components are safe and not a fire or electrocution hazard.
+For example, your area's building codes might impose minimum standards for the installation of electrical components in a house to make sure those components are safe and not a fire or electrocution hazard.
 The concern about making sure a house is safe for occupancy remains even when the house is a tiny house.

 A contractor who is familiar with the applicable building code and the issues facing tiny-home builders can be a valuable resource.
 Tiny houses have their own complications, including how to get all that stuff into a such a small place.
 An expert can help avoid pitfalls with both the permitting and construction processes.